geniusyield/smart-order-router/README.md

 ### Orderbot Config

 To run the order bot, it is necessary to setup the provider and specify the bot options.
-There is one option for a completely local provider and two remote ones.
+The provider configuration defines how the SOR instances accesses the Cardano blockchain and how it is submitting transactions.

+It is possible to use a completely autonomous local provider by utilizing [Kupo](https://github.com/CardanoSolutions/kupo/tree/master) and running your own [Cardano node](https://github.com/input-output-hk/cardano-node), but it is also possible to use one of the service providers to access the Cardano Blockchain; Maestro or Blockfrost, so you could rely on their services, which enables you to run your SOR instance with minimal resources needed and without running your own Cardano node.

-#### Local Provider
+#### Local Provider: using Kupo and a Cardano Node

 [Kupo](https://github.com/CardanoSolutions/kupo) can be used as a local provider.
 For this it is necessary to provide a path to a cardano node socket file and the Kupo url in the [atlas-config-kupo.json](./config-files/atlas-config-kupo.json) file.